MA (Psychology) Research-Based

 Prospective students are required to apply to the University of Johannesburg via the Online Application page for admission before completing the departmental application form.

-The Department will only evaluate applications during September 2023 to make the final selection of students.
-Successful students may register in 2024 to work on a formal research proposal together with the assigned supervisor (usually in February the following year).
+The Department will only evaluate applications during September 2024 to make the final selection of students.
+Successful students may register in 2025 to work on a formal research proposal together with the supervisor (usually in January the following year).
 Once the formal proposal has officially been approved by the Department, as well as the FHDC and Faculty Ethics Committee (if applicable), the student can begin fieldwork required for the research.

 South African Qualifications Authority (SAQA)